outrera/free-game-sfx/README.md

-# Free Game Art
+# Free Game Sfx
-A collection of sound effects with Public Domain,CC-BY-SA,GPL,BSD,MIT licenses - anything allowed to be used in your free or commercial game, as long as you credit the original producers.
+A collection of sound effects with Public Domain,CC-BY-SA,GPL,BSD,MIT licenses - anything allowed to be used in your free or commercial game, as long as you credit the original authors.

 Effects are losely sorted into various groups. part/ folder files are intended to be used as parts in other effects production.
-These are usually small simple well-defined pieces
+These are usually small simple and well-defined pieces, like impulse responses or wave cycle.

 Feedback is accepted at snv985@gmail.com